chpmrc/shift_cipher/README.md

 # Shift Cipher

-This program breaks a given (shift) ciphertext by using a bruteforce attack and comparing words with a given dictionary.
-It supports spurious keys (i.e. two or more keys that lead to the same ciphertext for two or more different plaintexts).
+This program has two usages:
+- Break a ciphertext encrypted with a shift cipher using a dictionary (only lowercase, no space English text)
+- Find a given number of spurious keys by scanning a given dictionary

 ## Usage